princefishthrower/chrisfrew.in/src/UNFINISHED_DRAFT_POSTS/using-a-fluent-interface-to-ease-the-pain-of-soap-calls/index.md

 $parsedResponse = parseResponse($response);
 ```

-(Since the original project is in PHP, i'll be keeping my snippets likewise in PHP - I hope that's ok :smile:.)
+(Since the original project is in PHP, i'll be keeping my snippets likewise in PHP - I hope that's ok 😊.)

 We could implement a fluent interface for these actions and write it like this: